-Meant to attract more tourists, the 2,000-baht fee waiver will be in place all of December and January, according to government spokesman Puttipong Punnakanta.
-He said the number of tourists coming to Thailand has declined since 2016, and the measure is expected to boost arrivals by nearly a third.
+Meant to attract more tourists, the 2,000-baht fee waiver will be in place Nov.
+15 to Jan.
+13, according to the Immigration Bureau.
+Government spokesman Puttipong Punnakanta said the number of tourists coming to Thailand has declined since 2016, and the measure is expected to boost arrivals by nearly a third.

 “Waving the visa fee for tourists will cut the falling number of tourists, especially those of the Chinese, which have sharply dropped,” he said.
 “I believe it will attract tourists close to our target this year.”

 Passports receiving the privilege?
 China, Taiwan, India, Maldives, Bhutan, Saudi Arabia, Andorra, Bulgaria, Cyprus, Ethiopia, Fiji, Kazakhstan, Uzbekistan, Latvia, Lithuania, Malta, Mauritius, Papua New Guinea, Romania, San Marino and Ukraine.